sd-powell/portfolio_project_1/README.md

 3. **Engaging Visuals** - The use of bold typography, high-quality imagery, and dynamic backgrounds reflects the energy and style of the DJ's music
 4. **Focus on Performance** - Lightweight code and optimized assets ensure fast load times, minimizing friction and keeping users engaged
 5. **Clear Call-to-Actions (CTAs)** - Prominent and visually appealing CTAs guide users to important actions, such as streaming mixes or submitting a booking inquiry
-6. **Accessibility** - The site follows modern accessibility standards, including high-contrast colors, readable fonts, and keyboard navigation support, ensuring inclusivity for all users
+6. **Accessibility** - The site follows modern accessibility standards, including high-contrast colours, readable fonts, and keyboard navigation support, ensuring inclusivity for all users
 7. **Personal Connection** - Content is crafted to reflect the DJ's passion and experience

 <a id=user-stories></a>